AJ Designer

 How It Works

 The Least Common Multiple is the smallest positive integer divisible by both numbers.
 This calculator finds the GCF first using Euclid's algorithm, then computes LCM(a, b) = (a × b) / GCF(a, b).
-The LCM is essential for adding fractions with different denominators.
+The LCM is essential for adding fractions with different denominators and for synchronizing repeating cycles.

 Example Problem